acadonis/Project-3-Happening/README.md

 * Currently the categories on the index page do not return unique results, if a happening has more than one category assigned, and so duplicates will show.

--- Continue*

 ### Future features

-* Introduce the ability to search by multiple ingredients
-* A comparison function to compare cocktails
-* Making the prepopulated searches use a single component.
+* Deal with the returning of duplicate results

+* Make the site more mobile responsive (currently this is rather hit and miss)

 ### Learning points (tech & soft skills)

 #### Methodology